Jack Bobridge: Career

 In 2016, Bobridge won his second Olympic silver medal, again in the men's team pursuit, this time with Alex Edmondson, Michael Hepburn, Sam Welsford and Callum Scotson.

 Bobridge announced his retirement from cycling in November 2016.
 His retirement was due to the effects of rheumatoid arthritis which he was first diagnosed with in 2010.

 The Jack Bobridge Track, a cycling and walking trail from his hometown of Gawler into the Barossa Valley was named for Bobridge when it was built in 2014, however the Barossa Council was concerned that this sent the wrong message to young people after he was convicted of using and selling drugs in 2019.
 In July 2019, the council resolved to remove Bobridge's name and rename the track to the Barossa Trail, a name already used for the northern and eastern extension.

 Legal issues

 In September 2017, Bobridge was charged with selling trafficable quantities of recreational drugs.
 In May 2019, during a court hearing concerning his case, he admitted to using recreational drugs, such as cocaine and ecstasy, during his active career.
 He claimed that he took them ahead of some races, but that they would be out of his body by race day.
 He denied the charges brought against him that he trafficked ecstasy.
 On 5 July 2019, he was sentenced to four years and six months in prison, being found guilty for four charges of drug dealing.

-He is eligible for parole after two years and six months.
+He was released from prison after two and a half years, and, as of February 2025, was living in Perth, working as a bricklayer, and also operating a mobile coffee van.